An e-commerce redesign with a focus on information architecture and the gift buying experience.

 This approach offered insight on how the user’s navigated through the gift purchasing process and signing up for the newsletter.
 There was some confusion initially on what was considered a budget friendly gift.
 One user even mentioned that they would think that a budget friendly gift would be below $20.
 Based on the results from the usability test, I was able to revisit the check out process and adjust based on the users needs.

 Find a way to get information sent to you on a regular basis.

 Users were confused about the store/museum, they didn’t know what the button did.
 They also clicked MCA to go back to landing page instead of the store.
 I updated it to the simple MCA store logo, so there would be less confusion.
 This button will lead them back to the landing page from any page.

 Users were confused that there were 2 continue buttons which made them believe the buttons had different actions.
 I moved the contact information with the shipping, because it should be the person who needs to be contacted during shipping.
 I also eliminated 2 continue buttons, since it was the same action.

-The majority of the time spent on this project was in the research phase, leaving less time for ideation during the design process.
-It was interesting trying to find the balance of what the business wants and the customer needs to be happy.
-If I had more time, I would have continued usability testing on the high definition mock ups.
+The majority of the time spent on this project was on research and information architecture, leaving less time for ideation during the design process.
+It was interesting trying to find the balance of what the business wants and the user's needs.
+If I had more time, I would have continued usability testing on the high definition mock-ups.

 I found this project enjoyable because I was able to dig into the information architecture of the MCA website.
 I am a minimalist at heart, which made it easy for me to enjoy organizing and structuring the website in a manner that aligned to the user's needs.
 I also enjoyed revisiting this project and updating the branding and creating high-fidelity wireframes.
 When you go to MCA it has this minimal modern vibe, and I feel that I effectively captured this in the redesigned website.